ga-wdi-curriculum/js-scope/scope.md

 So, "Strict Mode" was introduced.
 When you enable Strict Mode it "converts mistakes into errors": bad habits that would normally be swept under the rug by your browser now throw errors, forcing you to write better code.

-To enbale Strict Mode, simply make the first line of your `.js` file `"use strict";`.
+To enable Strict Mode, simply make the first line of your `.js` file `"use strict";`.

 For example: